Optimisation of Quantum Hamiltonian Evolution: From Two Projection Operators to Local Hamiltonians: Summary and Outlook

 \section{Summary and Outlook}

 We have presented efficient quantum Hamiltonian evolution algorithms belonging to the class P:P, for local efficiently computable Hamiltonians that can be mapped to graphs with bounded degree.
 Our construction exploits the fact that, the Lie-Trotter evolution formula can be reorganised in terms of reflection operators and Chebyshev expansions (by partially summing up the BCH or the Taylor expansions), so as to be accurate for finite time step size $\Delta t=\Theta(1)$.
-Specifically, $P^2=P$ and $R^2=I$ allow easy summation of a large number of terms, while the large spectral gap of $P$ and $R$, due to only two distinct eigenvalues, provides a rapid convergence of the series \cite{spectralgap}.
-The net result is a dramatic exponential gain in the computational error complexity.
+Specifically, $P^2=P$ and $R^2=I$ allow easy summation of a large number of terms, while the large spectral gap of $P$ and $R$, due to only two distinct eigenvalues, provides a rapid convergence of the series. \footnote{Among all operators with unit norm, the reflection operators with eigenvalues $\pm1$ have the largest spectral gap.
+They are used in Grover's optimal algorithm, and they are our best expansion components.} The net result is a dramatic exponential gain in the computational error complexity.
 Our expansions have better convergence properties than previous similar results \cite{BCCKS1,BCCKS2}, obtained by successively reducing the Hamiltonian evolution problem to simpler instances.
 Furthermore, our explicit constructions show how to design practical efficient algorithms, and reveal the physical reasons underlying their efficiency.

 The formalism that we have developed has connections to the familiar method for combining exponentials of operators, i.e. the Baker-Campbell-Hausdorff formula.
 This formula can be partially summed up and simplified for exponentials of projection operators.
 Several identities for projection operators that are useful in the process are described in the Appendix.
 In particular, the identity of Eq.(\ref{adPident}) may be useful in other applications of the BCH expansion.